VIDEO: ‘Harvard lib’ gets first job, until ‘white male’ boss dares to ask why she’s 2 hrs late | John Hawkins' Right Wing News

 By Right Wing News’ McIntosh

-There is a new parody video that has just hit social media, and it’s serving as a wake-up call for millennials with a safe space outlook on life.
+There is a new parody video that has just hit social media and it’s serving as a wake-up call for millennials with a safe space outlook on life.
 It uproariously projects how it looks when young liberals are faced with their very first job out of school.
-The real world skills are so much more different from previous generations, and that is something that should be studied.
-The animal instinct to survive has been robbed from this generation , and replaced with a sense entitlement, no matter how good you are.
+The real world skills are so much more different from previous generations and that is something that should be studied.
+The animal instinct to survive has been robbed from this generation and replaced with a sense of entitlement, no matter how good you are.

 Not going to fly in the real world.

-The video, from “The Conservative Millennial” Allie Stuckey mocks the first day at a new job by a left wing, safe-spacer fresh from his safe-space of college and their professors.
+The video, from “The Conservative Millennial” Allie Stuckey mocks the first day at a new job by a left wing, safe-spacer fresh from her safe-space of college and her professors.

 “I just graduated from college last week.
 Harvard actually.
 And I started my new job on Monday so obviously on Sunday night I wanted to go out with my friends and celebrate.
 It was a late night, so Monday morning, first thing I rolled in around 10:30.”